Euro zone bond yields rise ahead of ECB meeting

 "Now as we head into the ECB there's certainly an element of caution.
 We're pausing in terms of trying to understand where the next moves might be."

-The closely watched gap between Germany and Italy's 10-year yields DE10IT10=RR widened to 194 bps from an 8-month low of 164 bps touched on Jan.
+The closely watched gap between Germany and Italy's 10-year yields DE10IT10=RR widened to 197 bps, the most since Jan.
+10. It has increased since touching an 8-month low of 164 bps on Jan.
 19.

 European government bonds have bounced around so far this year.
 The yield on Germany's 10-year bond hit an 11-year high of 2.569% at the turn of the year after the ECB hiked interest rates hard in 2022, causing investors to demand higher returns on bonds.